Your Ultimate 3 Days in Marrakech Itinerary

 Bahia Palace

 Bahia Palace was one of my favorite stops in our 3 days in Marrakech itinerary, and I would absolutely prioritize it again.
-Built in the late 19th century for a grand vizier, it was meant to be impressive, and it still is.
 The scale alone surprised me, with multiple courtyards, gardens, and rooms that just keep unfolding as you wander.
-It feels less like a single building and more like a small world tucked behind heavy wooden doors.

 Recommended Tour: Marrakech Half Day City Tour

 What I loved most was how different each section felt.
 Some rooms are richly decorated with painted ceilings, while others are more minimal and open to the sky.
-We found a few quieter corners toward the back in the garden where we could pause for a minute instead of constantly moving.
-If you build smart timing into your 3 days in Marrakech itinerary, Bahia Palace feels elegant and immersive instead of chaotic.
+We found a few quieter corners toward the back in the garden where we could pause for a minute and snap some beautiful photos.

 El Badi Palace

-El Badi Palace deserves a solid spot on your 3 days in Marrakech itinerary, especially if you appreciate history with a little imagination required.
+El Badi Palace deserves a solid spot on your 3 days in Marrakech itinerary, especially if you appreciate history.
 Built in the late 16th century, it was once one of the most lavish palaces in the world!
-Today, it is more ruins than grand palace, but I absolutely loved exploring the maze-like section with intersecting walls.
+Today, it is more ruins than grand palace, but I absolutely loved exploring the maze-like section.

 If you can, go early in the morning to avoid both crowds and intense midday heat.
 There is little shade, and the sun reflects off the stone quickly.
 Even if you visit later like we did (we made it there mid-morning), patience pays off since the grounds are large enough to find quieter corners.